32ican/Automated_Testing_Devowelizer_Service/README.md

 ## Bugs
 1. Capitalized letters are not devowelized.
+2. The localhost fails to respond when a huge input string is provided.
-2. Performance issues have been observed.
+3. Performance issues have been observed.

 ## Automation Solution
 - Implemented retry logic to retry failed test cases up to 3 times.